aniwhy/all-CLAD26-ASY-LidCounter/README.md

 Target Classes: lid_handle, hand<br/>

 Logic Used:<br/>
-  15-frame stability buffer to ensure model doesn't use "ghost," or false detections<br/>
+  Frame-by-frame stability buffer to ensure model doesn't use "ghost," or false detections<br/>
   Automatically detects stacks of lids and efficiently counts them as one batch<br/>
   Subtraction logic uses hand detection to alter the count to ensure lid grabbing doesn't throw off count<br/>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~